 Staff and students have the right to submit a complaint if they wish to express discontent against another person or a complaint against the RTOs process or system.
-In order to ensure that complaints are dealt with in a timely manner, we have implemented a complaints process.
+To ensure that complaints are dealt with in a timely manner, we have implemented a complaints process.